Inside the ADHD Brain: The Neuroscience Explained Simply

 Brain Volume

-Research shows reduced total brain volume in areas like the prefrontal cortex and cerebellum in people with ADHD.
+Research shows small average reductions (usually less than 5%) in total brain volume, especially in the prefrontal cortex and cerebellum, during childhood.
+These differences often lessen or normalize with age.
 Other symptoms and brain-based differences are also present.

 Cortical Thickness

-In children with ADHD, cortical maturation may be delayed, particularly in the PFC.
+In children with ADHD, cortical maturation may be delayed by a few years, particularly in the PFC.
 This delay can influence cognitive development, attention regulation, and emotional control.

 So What Does This Really Mean?